Black1446/SILENT_BRUTE_FORCE_ATTACK.cpp/README.md

 # SILENT BRUTE FORCE ATTACK

-SILENT BRUTE FORCE ATTACK waa tool awood leh oo loogu talagalay in lagu sameeyo weerar brute force si aadan loo ogaan.
-Waxa uu ku qoranyahay C++ waxaana loo isticmaali karaa dhowr habab.
+"SILENT BRUTE FORCE ATTACK is a powerful tool designed to perform a brute force attack without detection.
+It is written in C++ and can be used in various ways."

 ## Soo Degso